pavoltravnik/maxims-of-law/maxims-of-law.md

 Nomen est quasi rei notamen.
 A name is, as it were, the note of a thing.
 11 Co.
 20.

 Nomen non sufficit si res non sit de jure aut de facto.
-A name does not siffice if there be not a thing by law or by fact.
+A name does not suffice if there be not a thing by law or by fact.
 4 Co.
 107.

-nomina si nescis perit cognitio rerum.
+Nomina si nescis perit cognitio rerum.
 If you know not the names of things, the knowledge of things themselves perishes.
 Co.
 Litt.
 86.

 Nomina sunt notae rerum.
 Names are the notes of things.
 11 Co.
 20.